Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • The Loire Valley between Sully-sur-Loire and Chalonnes – stretches into the Pays de la Loire region next door and famous for its chateaux

 Confused by all the different Loire regions/departments/rivers?
-I've made it simpler for you!
+I've tried to make it a bit clearer!

 Corse (Corsica)